SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 # Creating the Azure Storage Queue
-We start with creating the Azure Storage Queue first
+In this scenario we will use an Azure Storage Queue to receive messages from a Microsoft Flow.
+Everytime a message shows up in the Storage Queue an Azure Function will get triggered to execute a PowerShell script.
+But let us set up the Storage Queue first:

-1. Navigate to the Azure portal at https://portal.azure.com
+1. Navigate to the Azure portal at https://portal.azure.com and log in.
 1. Choose **+ New**
 1. Select **Storage** from the Azure Marketplace listings and select **Storage account - blob, file, table, queue** in the Featured column
 1. Provide values for the required fields as requested.
 Make sure to select **Pin to dashboard** for easy location later and click **Create**.
 The storage account is being created.
 This can take a few minutes.
 1. Open the Storage Account after it has been created and navigate to **Queues** in the navigation
 1. Choose **+ Queue** at the top of the main area of the screen.
 1. Enter **pnpprovisioningqueue** as the name or enter your own following the naming standard that is enforced.
 Make a note of the queue name as you need this value later when creating the Azure Function.
-1. Navigate to **Access Keys** and make note of the Storage Account Name and the key1 Key value, you will need those values in the next step where you create the flow.
+1. Navigate to **Access Keys** and make note of the **Storage Account Name** and the **key1 Key value**, you will need those values in the next step where you create the flow.

 # The Flow
 In order to put a message on the queue we have to create a flow.

-1. Navigate to **https://flow.microsoft.com** and create a new flow by clicking **Create from Blank** at the top.
+1. Navigate to **https://flow.microsoft.com**, log in and create a new flow by clicking **Create from Blank** at the top.
 1. Click **Search hundreds of connectors and triggers** to select your trigger
 1. Search for **Request** and select **Request - When a HTTP Request is received**
 1. Enter the following JSON as your request body: